ssl/aapje.php/README.md

    RewriteRule ^(.*)$ index.php [L]
    ```

-   ### Alternative Setup

 Alternatively, you can fork or clone this repository, sync it to a web host, and directly start coding your API inside the `index.php` file.

 ## 🛠️ Configuration